Set Up Hardware with Square for Retail

 You can use supported hardware with your Square for Retail point of sale to run your business – giving you an all-in-one countertop solution.
 With the Square Stand, you can connect your iPad to a cash drawer, receipt printer and barcode scanner to equip your business with a full POS setup.

 Note: Square for Retail Free and Square for Retail Plus are compatible with iPad and iPhone.
 At this time, you will not be able to use either Retail app with Android mobile devices.

 To set up hardware from Square for Retail Free or Square for Retail Plus:

-Note: If you’re using a Square Stand to connect your compatible USB receipt printers, cash drawers and barcode scanners, just insert the USB plug directly into the hub of the Stand – your hardware will automatically connect.
-Just make sure you’re signed into the Retail app with a device code.
+Note: If you’re using a Square Stand to connect your compatible USB receipt printers, cash drawers and barcode scanners, just insert the USB plug directly into the USB accessory hub of the Stand – your hardware will automatically connect.
+Just make sure you’re signed in to the Retail app with a device code.

-With the exception of the Square contactless + chip card reader which connects through the Retail app, all other Bluetooth devices will need to be connected through your iPad or iPhone settings.
+With the exception of the Square contactless + chip & PIN card reader, which connects through the Retail app, all other Bluetooth devices will need to be connected through your iPad or iPhone settings.
 Read more about setting up Bluetooth hardware with your iPador setting up with your iPhone.